siyue-zhang/image-object-relation-classification-CE7454/README.md

 ## Dataset

 4500 training data, 500 validation data, and 500 test data.
 All the images and panoptic segmentation are from COCO dataset.
 Label imbalance is severe in datasets as below.
+To tackle the imbalance, images with frequent classes were under-sampled and images with infrequent classes were over-sampled.

 Label Frequency in Train Set    |  Label Frequency in Val Set :-------------------------:|:-------------------------:
 ![](relation_hist_train.png)  |  ![](relation_hist_val.png)

+## Work Conducted

+* An exploratory data analysis was first conducted to understand the relation class distribution.
+* Three **deep learning** models have been used in the project: ResNet50, ResNet101, and Swin Transformer.
+* The optimization and regularization techniques were applied for each model to improve the mean recall performance.
+The most effective measures included image augmentation, data whitening, learning rate adjustment, increasing binary cross-entropy loss weight for infrequent classes, and multiplying infrequent class prediction probabilities (i.e., reducing probability threshold).
+* The model was re-trained in the union of training and validation datasets before being submitted to the testing dataset.
+* **Multi-task** learning was implemented to leverage the semantic segmentation task to improve classification performance.
+* **zero-shot** models were also proposed and explored to utilize the knowledge encapsulated in CLIP and Detectron2.
+Prompt engineering was performed for the relation classification.
+My optimized model is based on Swin Transformer at a test mean recall of 32.4%.